WormBase/website-genome-browsers/README.md

-1. After GFF files are available on the ftp site ftp.wormbase.org, create branches of this repo for each JBrowse (jbrowse-$RELEASE), protein-schematic (protein-$RELEASE) and JBrowse 2 (jb2-$RELEASE) off of their "staging" branches.
+1. After GFF files are available on the ftp site ftp.wormbase.org, create branches of this repo for each JBrowse (jbrowse-$RELEASE), and JBrowse 2 (jb2-$RELEASE) off of their "staging" branches.
 Note that references to $RELEASE in this document means the release numeral (ie, without the "WS").
+Note that it is generally not necessary to create a release specific banch for the protein browser.

 2. Prepare JBrowse data and place in the Alliance JBrowse S3 bucket (s3://agrjbrowse/MOD-jbrowses/WormBase/): Data preperation takes place in